josemariav/josemariav.github.io/index.markdown

 In this website you will find details about [academic projects](/projects/) and [policy work](policy).

+Feel free to contact me via email or social media, specially if you want a publication that is not available online.

+I am currently a Research Fellow at InSIS, University of Oxford, and I teach International Political Economy at El Colegio de México.

+**How to refer to my name**
 My full name is Jose Maria Valenzuela Robles Linares.
-But for ease you'll see all of my work authored in English simply as Jose Maria Valenzuela.

-Feel free to contact me via email or social media, specially if you want a publication that is not available online.
+You'll find that my work authored in English only includes my first name "Jose Maria" and the first part of my last name "Valenzuela".

+**Academic degrees**
 D.Phil. in Public policy, University of Oxford<br />
 M.P.A in Public Administration, Tsinghua University<br />
 M.A. in International Relations, University of Chicago<br />